maweigert/spimagine/README.md

 	volshow(data)       #render the data

-setting the GPU to be used:
+### setting the GPU to be used:

+interactivly:

     :::python
 	import spimagine
 	spimagine.setOpenCLDevice(1)  #optional: set the GPU to use

 or put a config file ".spimagine" in your home folder

     OPENCLDEVICE = 1